 When you visit our Website, we may collect technical data about the device you are using, including where available your IP address, geographic location, operating system and browser type.
 This is used for system administration and to improve the look and feel of our website.
 See section 3 for more about the technical data we collect through cookies.

-Cookies are small pieces of information that are stored on your browser on the hard-drive of your device.
-We also use other tracking technologies such as beacons, tags, and scripts to collect and track information and to improve and analyse how our Website is used.
+Cookies are small pieces of information that are stored on your browser on the hard -drive of your device.
+We also use other tracking technologies such as beacons, tags, and scripts to collect and track information and to improve and analyze how our Website is used.

 We use the following types of cookies: